Context and Pixel Aware Large Language Model for Video Quality Assessment: Abstract

 \section{Abstract}

 Video quality assessment (VQA) is a challenging research topic with broad applications.
-Effective VQA necessitates sensitivity to pixel-level distortions and a comprehensive understanding of video context to accurately determine the perceptual impact of distortions.
-Traditional hand-crafted and learning-based VQA models mainly focus on pixel-level distortions and lack contextual understanding, while recent LLM-based models struggle with sensitivity to small distortions or handle quality scoring and description as separate tasks.
-To address these shortcomings, we introduce \textbf{CP-LLM}: a \textbf{C}ontext and \textbf{P}ixel aware \textbf{L}arge \textbf{L}anguage \textbf{M}odel.
-CP-LLM is a novel multimodal LLM architecture featuring dual vision encoders designed to independently analyze perceptual quality at both high-level (video context) and low-level (pixel distortion) granularity, along with a language decoder subsequently reasons about the interplay between these aspects.
-This design enables CP-LLM to simultaneously produce robust quality scores and interpretable quality descriptions, with enhanced sensitivity to pixel distortions (\eg compression artifacts).
-The model is trained via a multi-task pipeline optimizing for score prediction, description generation, and pairwise comparisons.
-Experiment results demonstrate that CP-LLM achieves state-of-the-art cross-dataset performance on established VQA benchmarks and superior robustness to pixel distortions, confirming its efficacy for comprehensive and practical video quality assessment in real-world scenarios.
+Traditional hand-crafted and discriminative learning-based VQA models mainly focus on pixel-level distortions and lack contextual understanding, while recent multimodal large language models (MLLMs) struggle with sensitivity to small distortions or handle quality scoring and description as separate tasks.
+To address these shortcomings, we introduce \textbf{CP-LLM}: a \textbf{C}ontext- and \textbf{P}ixel-aware \textbf{L}arge \textbf{L}anguage \textbf{M}odel.
+CP-LLM is a novel multimodal LLM architecture featuring dual vision encoders designed to independently analyze perceptual quality at both high-level (video context) and low-level (pixel distortion) granularity, along with a language decoder that subsequently reasons about the interplay between these aspects.
+This design enables CP-LLM to simultaneously produce robust quality scores and interpretable quality descriptions, with enhanced sensitivity to pixel distortions (\eg,~compression artifacts).
+Experiment results demonstrate that CP-LLM achieves state-of-the-art cross-dataset performance on VQA benchmarks and superior robustness to pixel distortions.